Davidsoff/headoftheriver/content/nieuws/2024-03-06-fietsen-langs-de-amstel.en.md

   - All
 author: "Nicole Opreij "
 ---
 Co-cycling with the Head along the Amstel is limited.
-On the side of Willem III, Ouderkerkerdijk is limited cycling along from Ouderkerk. https://lnkd.in/d_ykW2j4
+On the side of Willem III, Ouderkerkerdijk is limited cycling along from Ouderkerk. https://www.agv.nl/werk-in-uitvoering/Ouderkerkerdijk/

 ![](/images/afbeelding-jan-vroegopsingel.png "Ouderkerkerdijk")

 On the other side of Willem III, cycling is possible but traffic for Zorgvlied is blocked.
-From the Rozenoord bridge to the bridge at the South Walkway, cycling on the blue route is not possible (See map phase 2). https://lnkd.in/dYjq49QN
+From the Rozenoord bridge to the bridge at the Zuidelijke wandelweg, cycling on the blue route is not possible (See map phase 2). https://www.amsterdam.nl/projecten/werkzaamheden/overige/amsteldijk/

 ![](/images/afbeelding-zorgvlied.png "Obstruction Zorgvlied")